jenkins-x/jx-docs/content/en/v3/admin/guides/tls_dns.md

 If using a subdomain you will now see your managed zone in GCP [here](https://console.cloud.google.com/net-services/dns/zones)

+__Once terraform has finished for now there is a manual trigger of the Jenkins X cluster repository required.
+This will not be needed in the future but for now please make a dummy commit on your cluster git repository and follow the boot job as in applies the updates to your cluster.__

-Once terraform has finished you can follow the jx boot installation using the instructions given in the terraform output, connect to the cluster and run:
+To follow the jx boot installation using the instructions given in the terraform output, connect to the cluster and run:

 ```bash
 jx admin logs
 ```

-There is a timing issue with the latest cert-manager so the first boot job may fail but second will automatically run and succeed.
+There is a timing issue with cert-manager and the admission controller so the first boot job may fail but second will run automatically and succeed.

 It can take a short while for DNS to propagate so you may need to wait for 5 - 10 minutes.  https://dnschecker.org/ is a useful way to check the status of DNS propagating.